LiHRaM/AAU/src/7_sem/tov/tests.md

 #### Planning Overview
 The test plan results in three types of artifacts:

-1. Test Design: A high level description of testable items and which testers are responsible for them.
+1. _Test Design_: A high level description of testable items and which testers are responsible for them.
-2. Test Case: Actual values for input along with expected output.
+2. _Test Case_: Actual values for input along with expected output.
-3. Test Procedure: The steps required to operate the system and exercise the specified test cases.
+3. _Test Procedure_: The steps required to operate the system and exercise the specified test cases.

 #### Organization and Tracking